ADVANTICS/documentation/products/adm-pc-bp25/docs/theory_of_operation.md

 Δω = n⋅(Pset−P)

-Where Pset and Qset are the active and reactive power setpoints,respectively, P and Q are the measured active and reactive powers, and m and n are the voltage and frequency droop gains, respectively.
+Where Pset and Qset are the active and reactive power setpoints, respectively, P and Q are the measured active and reactive powers, and m and n are the voltage and frequency droop gains, respectively.

-Let’s start with the simplest case scenario: Pset and Qset are 0 (as this will usually be the case in microgrid operation).
+Let's start with the simplest case scenario: Pset and Qset are 0 (as this will usually be the case in microgrid operation).
 When applying the equations above, active power affects the frequency, and reactive power affects the voltage (in reality there is always some coupling).
 When the active power is increased (due to the connection of a load, for example), the frequency will be reduced, and when reactive power is increased, voltage will be reduced.
 The amount of reduction depends on the 'm' and 'n' constants.

 Now we can complicate things a bit more: we can play with the Pset and Qset.
 When they are modified, the modules will try to modify their voltage/frequency to reach a new equilibrium in which they no longer share equally the load.
 This can be used, for example, to flow energy from one battery to another through the AC microgrid.
 This is better explained in next section.